rdekker3/module-5/README.md

 # module-5

 All code by Ryan Dekker; Used pandas to merge and create dataframes.
-Included the required data visulaizations using PyPlot.
+Included the required data visulaizations using PyPlot, including bar, pie, box, and scatterplot.

 When analyzing the data and the visualizations, trends do become apparent: